ramantehlan/LegalAI/README.md

 # LegalAI

-Platform for lawyers and legal firms to leverage ML/NLP to identify, extract, and analyze litigation cases, and manage them on cloud.
+Platform for lawyers and legal firms to leverage ML/NLP to identify, extract, and analyze litigation cases, and manage them on privately cloud.

 **Other Features**
 - Multi users level.